ldelossa/litee.nvim/README.md

 ## Switching Directions

-The ":CTSwitch" command will focus and inverse the call tree for the symbol under the curosor.
+The ":CTSwitch" command will focus and inverse the call tree (move from outgoing to incoming for example) for the symbol under the curosor.

 ## Focusing

-The ":CTFocus" command will reparent the symbol under the cursor, making it root.
+The ":CTFocus" command will re-parent the symbol under the cursor, making it root.

 From there you can continue down the call tree.